Critical race theory: Latino critical race theory

 Latino critical race theory (LatCRT or LatCrit) is a research framework that outlines the social construction of race as central to how people of color are constrained and oppressed in society.
 Race scholars developed LatCRT as a critical response to the "problem of the color line" first explained by W. E. B. Du Bois.
 While CRT focuses on the Black–White paradigm, LatCRT has moved to consider other racial groups, mainly Chicana/Chicanos, as well as Latinos/as, Asians, Native Americans/First Nations, and women of color.

 In Critical Race Counterstories along the Chicana/Chicano Educational Pipeline, Tara J. Yosso discusses how the constraint of POC can be defined.
 Looking at the differences between Chicana/o students, the tenets that separate such individuals are: the intercentricity of race and racism, the challenge of dominant ideology, the commitment to social justice, the centrality of experience knowledge, and the interdisciplinary perspective.

 LatCRTs main focus is to advocate social justice for those living in marginalized communities (specifically Chicana/os), who are guided by structural arrangements that disadvantage people of color.
-Social institutions function as dispossessions, disenfranchisement, and discrimination over minority groups, while LatCRT seeks to give voice to those who are victimized.
-In order to do so, LatCRT has created two common themes:
+Arrangements where Social institutions function as dispossessions, disenfranchisement, and discrimination over minority groups.
+In an attempt to give voice to those who are victimized, LatCRT has created two common themes:

 First, CRT proposes that white supremacy and racial power are maintained over time, a process that the law plays a central role in.
 Different racial groups lack the voice to speak in this civil society, and, as such, CRT has introduced a new critical form of expression, called the voice of color.
 The voice of color is narratives and storytelling monologues used as devices for conveying personal racial experiences.
 These are also used to counter metanarratives that continue to maintain racial inequality.
 Therefore, the experiences of the oppressed are important aspects for developing a LatCRT analytical approach, and it has not been since the rise of slavery that an institution has so fundamentally shaped the life opportunities of those who bear the label of criminal.

 Secondly, LatCRT work has investigated the possibility of transforming the relationship between law enforcement and racial power, as well as pursuing a project of achieving racial emancipation and anti-subordination more broadly.
 Its body of research is distinct from general critical race theory in that it emphasizes immigration theory and policy, language rights, and accent- and national origin-based forms of discrimination.
 CRT finds the experiential knowledge of people of color and draws explicitly from these lived experiences as data, presenting research findings through storytelling, chronicles, scenarios, narratives, and parables.

 Asian critical race theory

-Asian critical race theory looks at the influence of race and racism on Asian Americans and their experiences in the U.S. education system.
+Asian critical race theory looks at the influence of race and racism on Asian Americans and their experiences in the US education system.
 Like Latino critical race theory, Asian critical race theory is distinct from the main body of CRT in its emphasis on immigration theory and policy.